SilenZcience/cat_win/ARGUMENTS.md

 Shows the Path to the File in each Line prefix.
 This can be useful when querying for Substrings or Patterns such that only a few Lines are being displayed.
-Using this Argument in uppercase (--FP, --FILEPREFIX) will result in the Path being shown as the url file protocol.
+Using this Argument in uppercase (--FP, --FILEPREFIX) will result in the Path being shown as the url file Protocol.
-This can be useful in case the Terminal supports clicking on Links such that the File can be instantly opened.
+This can be useful in case the Terminal supports interacting with Links such that the File can be instantly opened.

 ```console
 > catw test.txt --fp